amnalatif2414/Habit-Tracking-App/README.md

 ## Running Tests
-To run tests, install unittest if it's not already installed: pip install unittest
+To run tests, install unittest if it's not already installed: pip install pytest
 Then, execute the tests with:
 unittest

 ## Features
 - **User Accounts** – Users can create an account, log in, and log out.
 **Predefined Habits** – Some common habits (like Exercise, Read, and Walk) are available to select.
-**Custom Habits** – Users can create their own habits with a chosen name and frequency (daily or weekly).
+**Custom Habits** – Users can create their habits with a chosen name and frequency (daily or weekly).
 **Mark Habit as Complete** – Users can mark a habit as done for the day or week.
 **Delete Habit** – Users can remove a specific habit or all habits at once.
 **View Habits** – Users can see all their habits and check which ones need to be completed.